List of software based on Kodi and XBMC: XBMC4STB project by Vu+

 Vu+, or VuPlus, is made by a Korean multimedia vendor, which is a manufacturer of Linux-based Digital Video Broadcasting (DVB) Satellite (DVB-S), and Terrestrial (DVB-T), digital television receivers (set-top box) with true Digital Satellite Equipment Control (DiSEqC) support that all currently are MIPS-based and uses Enigma2 toolkit software atop a Linux-based operating system as firmware.

 In September 2011, Vu+ Day in Amsterdam it was first publicly announced that the next-generation Vu+ DVB satellite receivers to be released publicly in the end of 2012 will be ARM-powered and use XBMC Media Center software for its main GUI, an OpenEmbedded-based development-project that they call XBMC for Set-Top-Boxes (XBMC4STB), with beta releases of both the software and new hardware said to be made available to XBMC developers before they are released to the public.

-It took however two more years before a native source port of XBMC was available to use on the newer Vu+ (VuPlus) based set-top box models which are Vu+ Solo SE, Vu+ Solo 2, and Vu+ Duo 2, (and no XBMC will not be made available for older Vu+ set-top boxes due to hardware limitations with missing OpenGL graphics acceleration).
-Today third-party firmware images with Kodi/XBMC for these newer set-top boxes is also being developed by the Black Hole Team, the OpenATV team, the VTi team, and the OpenViX (ViX) team, four teams of independent developer of long popular community driven firmware images for Vu+-based set top-boxes.
+It took two more years before a native source port of XBMC was available to use on the newer Vu+ (VuPlus) based set-top box models (Vu+ Solo SE, Vu+ Solo 2, and Vu+ Duo 2), with XBMC not being made available for older Vu+ set-top boxes due to hardware limitations regarding missing OpenGL graphics acceleration.

+Today third-party firmware images with Kodi/XBMC for these newer set-top boxes are also being developed by the Black Hole Team, the OpenATV team, the VTi team, and the OpenViX (ViX) team independently.